Cognitive Psychology and Emotions in User Interface Design

 Adapted from Introduction to psychology – 1st Canadian Edition by Jennifer Walinga and Charles Stangor

 Before the information gets stored in our long-term memory, first it has to pass through sensory and working memory.
-Sensory (ultra-short-term) memory includes extracting information from the incoming stimuli in the perception process.
+Sensory (ultra-short-term memory) memory includes extracting information from the incoming stimuli in the perception process.
 The human five senses play a very important role here.

 Working memory limitations source